yi-Xu-0100/cfw-scripts/README.md

 ### 📝 Setup parser for `subs-info-parser.js`

-**The script was used to get subscription information of domains.**
+**The script was used to get subscription information of domains.
+The variables need to be set in `./scripts/variables.json`.**

 Set the example subscription link for using the `subs-info-parser.js`, and set the update interval in 6 hour(optional).

 ![subscription example](./resources/subscription-info.png)

-You can set the parsers with `reg` to fit the example link.
+You can set the parsers with `reg` to fit the example link with `q=subscription`.

 ```yaml
 parsers: